Washington Foreclosure Fairness Act – Referral to Mediation Process

-Homeowners must be referred to Mediation by housing counselor or an attorney to be part of the the foreclosure fairness program.
-A law firm like advantage to legal group can help you access the foreclosure fairness program or help you determine which option is best for you.
+Homeowners must be referred to Mediation by housing counselor or an attorney to be part of the foreclosure fairness program.
+A law firm like Advantage Legal Group can help you access the foreclosure fairness program or help you determine which option is best for you.

 Washington Foreclosure Fairness Act – Mediation Process

 Key information to know for scheduling mediation sessions: